Letters from Lodi

 Wineries: Markus Wine Co.

-• This tiny 1.5-acre property on Armstrong Road was donated to the Catholic church in the 1960s, and purchased by Steve Borra Jr. in the early 1970s; property now owned by Borra's daughter, Gina Granlees (with spouse, Mike Granlees).
+• This tiny 1.5-acre property on Armstrong Road was donated to the Catholic church in the 1960s, and purchased by Steve Borra Jr. in the early 1970s; the property is now owned by Borra's daughter, Gina Granlees (with a spouse, Mike Granlees).

 • Utilized by both Steve Borra Sr. and Steve Borra Jr. to produce co-fermented field blend reds, blended with fruit from trellised Barbera planted next to Borra Winery in the mid-1970s.
 Between 2010 and 2018, bottled as Borra Vineyards Heritage Red.